Why Homeowners Should Be Prepared for These Electrical Hazards

 Another common household hazard to be aware of is old or poorly installed wiring.
 Wiring transports electricity around the home, so any time it is damaged or defective, it can present hazards to the house and those in it.
 Homeowners should look out for the signs of faulty wiring, such as flickering lights, tripping breakers, warm outlets or light switches, and any kind of black scorch mark on an electrical outlet.
 One or more of these signs means something is wrong with the wiring and needs to be addressed sooner rather than later.

-Using Light Bulbs With the Wrong Wattagelightbulb
+Using Light Bulbs With the Wrong Wattage

 Last on the list is the danger of using a light bulb with a higher wattage than the lamp or fixture.
 Similar to overloading a power strip, a lamp can only handle so much wattage.
 So putting a high-wattage light bulb in a low-wattage lamp can cause the bulb to overheat, which can melt the socket and even lead to arc faults and electrical fires.